Introducing AWS CDK on Pulumi

 Last year we released a new AWS Native Pulumi provider in preview.
 The AWS Native provider builds on the new AWS Cloud Control API, which offers direct provisioning support for the same resource model supported by AWS CloudFormation.

 The new AWS CDK on Pulumi builds upon AWS Native by converting the CloudFormation resource tree into the corresponding resource definitions from the AWS Native provider.
 This provides a high fidelity mapping of each resource into Pulumi.
-The coverage provided by AWS Cloud Control API (and thus AWS Native) is not yet complete across the entire breadth of the CloudFormation resource model though, so for some resources, it may be necessary to map them to a resource definition to use via the AWS Classic provider.
+The coverage provided by AWS Cloud Control API (and thus AWS Native) is not yet complete across the entire breadth of the CloudFormation resource model though, so for some resources, it may be necessary to map them to a resource definition to use via the AWS provider.
 This is handled via the remapCloudControlResource API which allows providing a custom mapping for a given CloudFormation resource type which is not yet supported in Pulumi AWS Native and AWS Cloud Control.

 For example, to provide a mapping for the AWS::Lambda::Permission resource type, define a function like the following: